 - Warming up: Maybe the session originated as a warm up for the next day’s session with Johnny Hartman?
 The March 7 session was a marathon session with nearly sixty takes in various states.

 - Rehearsal: Perhaps this was even planned as an exercise session with Johnny Hartman, and that Hartman was supposed to be in the studio?
 And that on short notice he was hindered?
-The quartet had a ‘training’ session about a week earlier.
+The quartet had a ‘training’ session for tha Hartman recording about a week earlier.
 I do not know if there were more.

-- Album: And lastly, perhaps Coltrane really had planned making a consistent and complete album on March 6?
+- Album: And lastly, perhaps Coltrane had indeed planned making a consistent and complete album on March 6?

 Of these six, I regard the last on the least probable.
 Only on three occasions under his Impulse! contract up to late 1963, did Coltrane use a single session to produce an immediate album release.
 And these occasions were for the three albums that came on the partial instigation of Bob Thiele, and not solely on Coltrane’s independent aesthetic choice, «Ballads», «Duke Ellington & John Coltrane» and «John Coltrane and Johnny Hartman».